Download an emergency contact card so you always have easy access to important information while you are abroad.

 Yes.
 Email email@example.com with your EID and program dates to request a receipt.
 Please allow 3-5 business days for us to process the request.

-- How do I get proof of insurance for visa or border entry requirements?
+- How do I obtain proof of insurance for visa or border entry requirements?

 Email firstname.lastname@example.org with your EID and program dates to request documentation to serve as proof of insurance.
 Please allow 3-5 business days for us to process the request.

 - I am traveling to my home country.
-How do I get exempted from UT’s overseas insurance?
+How do I get exempted from UT’s Overseas Insurance coverage?

-If you are a citizen of the country to which you will be traveling, you will need to submit documentation of your citizenship (i.e., copy of your passport) and a formal request for an exception.
+If you are a citizen of the country to which you will be traveling, you need to submit documentation of your citizenship (i.e., copy of your passport) and a formal request for an excemption.

 - I already have insurance through my study abroad program.
 Why do I need UT’s Overseas Insurance coverage?

 It is UT System policy that all students on UT-affiliated travel be covered by UT Overseas Insurance coverage (unless the individual is traveling to a country where they hold citizenship/valid passport).
 This process allows the university to enroll students in an adequate base of coverage for medical and security evacuations and accident/sickness insurance should crises arise.
 It is not uncommon for students participating in study and research abroad to be double-covered in terms of international accident and sickness insurance, as many affiliate programs and host countries require separate coverage.